If you cancel a Direct Debit, can the company still take money?

 That’s why it’s really important to contact the company you’re cancelling with as well as your bank.
 This will avoid any confusion and should mean you won’t end up out of pocket at any stage of the process.

-If you’re a thinkmoney Personal Account customer, you can cancel a Direct Debit through your Online Account Management, by calling to speak to us or by texting us.
+If you’re a thinkmoney Managed Current Account customer, you can cancel a Direct Debit through your Online Account Management, by calling to speak to us or by texting us.
 Find out how to do this with our guide.
 Just make sure you do this in enough time before the payment is due.